jouni-kantola/learning-wpo/README.md

 ## CSS optimization

-1. Be more specific in selectors to affect as few elements as possible when style calculations are applied
+1. Don't focus on CSS as a bottle neck when it comes to selectors, but prefer more specific selectors to affect as few elements as possible when style calculations are applied.

 ## Log